 WHS has a school cafe open during break time for students to purchase a healthy lunch.
-Orders can be placed digitally by parents for students to pick up at our cafe.
+There are two cafe service points, one for senior students and one for junior students.
+The cafe is cashless however does offer the option to have money on account for spending at the cafe only.